PythonScanClient/PyScanClient/doc/getting_started.rst

 This `.../python_path` setting is for CS-Studio displays to locate display scripts.
-It is not required by the scan server, but for simplicity you may combnied settings in a common file loaded by all CS-Studio tools, since the tools will ignore settings that don't apply to them.
+It is not required by the scan server, but for simplicity you may combine settings in a common file loaded by all CS-Studio tools, since the tools will ignore settings that don't apply to them.

 The scan server uses an additional configuration file.